Amend-1634/divergence_to_alternative_species/README.md

 # Tip Dating Pipeline with 3bp End Ignoring

-This Nextflow pipeline is designed for estimating its sequence divergence to all alternative reference taxa, specifically ignoring the last 3 base pairs (3bp) on either side of the reads.
-This is to avoid bias in the estimation caused by ancient DNA damage at the read ends, following the particular protocol applied to the Alazeya steppe bison gut content sample.
+This Nextflow pipeline is designed for estimating its sequence divergence to all alternative reference taxa, without trimming off the last 3 base pairs (3bp) on either side of the reads.

 ## Setup